Ivsucram/ACDC/README.md

 ```

 # Running ACDC
-After setup your environment, just run `python ACDC.pyc`.
+After setup your environment, just run `python ACDC.py`.
 The script will print a list of commands for you.

 ## Example: Running ACDC with USPS --> MNIST experiment